-Non-performing financial assets are subject to analytical-statistical or analytical valuations for financial reporting purposes.
+Non-performing financial assets are subject to measurement for financial reporting, analytical statistical or analytical purposes.

-The process of assessing non-performing exposures to counterparties classified among past due loans and unlikely-to-pay loans, in accordance with the reference accounting principles and the applic able regulatory provisions, arises from the presence of objective loss elements that lead to the conclusion that the amount contractually expected from each individual asset is no longer fully recoverable.
+The measurement process for non-performing loans held by counterparties and classified as Past Due Exposures, Unlikely to Pay and Bad Loans, in accordance with reference accounting standards and the regulatory framework, results from the presence of objective signs of impairment, that support the view that the amount contractually expected from each asset is not fully recoverable.